 By Kate Stone Lombardi, guidance counsellor

-Parents walk a delicate line when their children leave for university.
-No one wants to be a helicopter parent who hovers and swoops in at the first sign of trouble.
+Parents and guardians walk a delicate line when their children leave for university.
+No one wants to be a helicopter caregiver who hovers and swoops in at the first sign of trouble.
 But universities increasingly fear that parental interference prevents students from becoming independent, resilient adults.

 These pointers can help parents cope with a few common issues.

 ¬†1.
 Dealing with the ‚Äėdumping monster‚Äô